mellymelz/recipes/baked/bread/Easy Sourdough.md

 - Mix starter, water and salt thoroughly
 - Add 500g of flour
 - Use a spatula or your clean hands to form a shaggy mass
-- Encorporate all dry flour
+- Encorporate all dry flour but do not overwork
 - Cover and let sit at room temp for 1 hour

 ### Fold and Rise